http://gtheal.com/?marakanr=matchmaking-kundali.com&f8d=06 In the beginning, I never set out to pursue this project. This project found me.

 Inspired by my journey I set out to create my own integrated Wellness Model for health and wellbeing.

-Infusing my holistic mind-set with my own therapeutic experience and self-discoveries, I set about developing a unique, integrative lifestyle approach that encompassed all facets of the wellbeing spectrum.
+Infusing my holistic occupational therapy mind-set with my own therapeutic experience and self-discoveries, I set about developing a unique, integrative lifestyle approach that encompasses all facets of the wellbeing spectrum.

-My WHOLE LIFE wellbeing framework is uniquely designed to help restore health and healing, reignite people’s vitality & zest for life and re-engage them in the activities and experiences that give meaning, purpose and joy.
-And I’m ready to share it with the world.
+My WHOLE LIFE wellbeing framework is uniquely designed to help restore health, reignite people’s vitality & zest for life and re-engage them in the activities and experiences that give meaning, purpose and joy.

-I have created my online space, the Mind Body Living Centre and my unique integrated wellness model to support my quest to educate people, initiate change and inspire others to be crusaders of their own health & life-fulfilment.
+I have created my online space, the Mind Body Living Centre and my unique integrated wellness model to support my quest to teach people how to do things differently, initiate change and inspire others to be crusaders of their own health & life-fulfilment.